brianom95/brianom95.github.io/_posts/2015-05-29-antarctica.md

 Thank MTT.
 The expedition staff who somehow managed to make days of delays and rough seas just as enjoyable as Antarctica itself.
 And John, Nick, Tommy and all the people who made it special.

 mention doing trips, budget last minute trips, longer 8 person days trips, flying up from ushuaia, fanciness, worth every penny, 3yrs to save, extra ships to curb crowds.

+At 29 years old, I was second youngest on the ship (there was an 18 year old with his Dad).

 The marathon brought us together, but the people made the trip.
 Running a marathon on my seventh continent was a fantastic achievement and completing the Seven Continents Club felt like the perfect ending to a journey that started years earlier.
 If I had to choose one thing I'll remember most though, it will be the feeling of standing at the end of the world surrounded by extraordinary people, knowing we'd all shared something truly unique.